-that the worldwide LPWAN market – measured at 982.9 million USD in 2019 – is expected to reach 14,600 million USD by the end of 2026, with a CAGR of 46.5% during 2021-2026.
+predict that the worldwide LPWAN market – measured at 982.9 million USD in 2019 – is expected to grow 84.3% between 2021 and 2029.
 The diverse use cases for LPWAN include asset tracking, precision agriculture, remote equipment monitoring, water and wastewater management, and “green tech” deployments such as solar, wind and smart city lighting.

 One of the fastest-growing, most agile and easy-to-deploy LPWAN technologies is LoRaWAN®, globally standardized by the LoRa Alliance®.
 To serve the needs of this rapidly growing market, Digi recently acquired Haxiot Inc., a provider of complete, end-to-end LoRaWAN solutions.
 We are thrilled to announce the launch of the first Digi LoRaWAN starter kit.
 Read on to learn more about the kit and the exciting technology behind it.

 LoRa stands for “long range,” and LoRaWAN means “long-range, wide-area network.”
 LoRaWAN is a secure, wireless media protocol for wide area networking using LoRa radio.
 This protocol enables low-powered devices to communicate with Internet-connected applications over long-range wireless connections.
 Acting like a star network, LoRaWAN uses a centralized gateway to communicate with connection points or “nodes” across the network.

 Components of the Digi LoRaWAN Kit

 The Digi LoRaWAN development kit is designed to support rapid prototyping for fast time-to-market.
 The kit provides everything needed to set up LoRaWAN quickly and securely, including uplink/downlink, temperature sensor, LED light and digital input, and embedded developer API.

 - Digi 8-channel LoRaWAN HXG3000 Indoor Ethernet Gateway